Institutes + Centers

 Much of the nation’s investment has been in addressing public safety through surveillance and punishment.
 We seek to go farther upstream to understand the role of trauma in creating challenges to community wellbeing and safety, and how to address trauma.
 Restorative Justice is a philosophy that underlies our practices that heal trauma.

 We work with community groups, peer institutions, and systems partners to address public safety challenges.
-By forging creative collaborations, we can devise empirically sound methods beyond mere suppression to create environments where a more lasting and meaningful sense of peace and wellness can prevail.
+By forging creative collaborations, we can devise effective methods – beyond mere suppression – to create environments where a more lasting and meaningful sense of peace and wellness can prevail.
 We believe that by working together, bringing all concerned into the mix, we can improve urban safety outcomes by enhancing human potential and community wellness.

 The Institute on Public Safety and Social Justice builds communities, partnerships, and coalitions to advance social, racial, and restorative justice through direct service to youth, individuals who are incarcerated, and communities; training and technical assistance; policy and advocacy; coordination and capacity building; and research and evaluation.

 Institute on Public Safety and Social Justice seeks to create momentum for effective solutions that transform and improve community safety.
 Our areas of focus include: